devMyeong/devMyeong.github.io/_posts/graphics/unreal/2022-12-13-unreal-usc-udemy-3.md

 ![node](https://user-images.githubusercontent.com/80055816/212102557-c817c85f-8580-455c-8936-ab12f4a20b9e.PNG){: width="100%" height="100%"}{: .align-center}

-- Textiles are containers for pixels
+- Texels are containers for pixels
 - Screen position is giving us the position on the screen and U, V coordinates for a given Texel

 ### 10-152 Show Interior Pixels